natty1712/Holiday/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Show Tab Count - Shows the tab count on the button that opens the tab switcher